Skip to main content

 #

-The Rebalancing Bonus: Risk Reduction
+The Rebalancing Bonus

 #

 Rebalancing forces you to “sell high” (reducing outperforming assets) and “buy low” (increasing underperforming assets).
-This disciplined approach naturally enhances returns over time, independent of market-timing ability.
-Studies show that rebalanced portfolios exhibit lower volatility than drifting, unbalanced portfolios over long periods.
+This naturally enhances returns over time, independent of market-timing ability.

 Performance and Return Enhancement